chidimo/Voidcoin/README.md

 ### Wallet Index

-This shows a list of all wallets in the system.
+This view shows a list of all wallets in the system.
 The wallets are stored in a Django database with the following fields

-**alias:** Identifier to help a registered user differentiate between their various wallets.
+`alias` Identifier to help a registered user differentiate between their various wallets.
 Must be unique for user

-**owner:** The registered user who creates the wallet.
+`owner` The registered user who creates the wallet.
 Field is auto-filled for logged in user

-**public_key:** The wallet address or public key
+`public_key` The wallet address or public key

-**private_key:** The wallet private key.
+`private_key` The wallet private key.
 Only the user who owns this wallet can see this key, in their dashboard

-**balance:** The amount of coin balance in the wallet
+`balance` The amount of coin balance in the wallet

 ### Transactions Index

-This shows a list of every single transaction in the blockchain
+List of every single transaction in the blockchain

 ### Nodes index

-This shows a list of all registered nodes
+List of all registered nodes

 ### Account view

-Shows a user's account and all the wallets they own
+View user's account and all the wallets they own

 ## Resources